-Community Council Area Site number and location Number of submissions received Main issues raised Response Dewi, St Davids
+Community Council Area Site number and location Number of submissions received Main issues raised Response development.
+St Davids 097 - Land adjacent to Ysgol Bro Dewi, St Davids 4 See row below.
+See row below.

 Main Issues raised:

 - Development would impact on St Davids Conservation Area. - There would be a negative impact on the landscape and views from surrounding properties. - Sense of remoteness and tranquillity would be lost. - Would impact on views from the Cathedral and Whitesands Road. - Better to develop the land at Glasfryn Road. - Development would be overlooking school with potential threat for children from new residents. - Should be kept as agricultural land. - Would impact on the character of Nun Street as a single line of older properties. - Would increase light pollution to rear of the properties along Nun Street. - Would increase traffic. - Would impact on neighbouring Bed and Breakfast upgrading proposals. - Would cause sewage and drainage problems. - Would interfere with the City's relationship with its landscape.